 All of these features are useful and highly functional, especially in a free tool.
 There are some limitations, like a lack of real time alerts and warnings, but as a troubleshooting and monitoring solution, there is a lot to like about Manage Engine’s Free Ping and Traceroute Tool.

-EMCO Ping Monitor
+7. EMCO Ping Monitor

 It is able to monitor how long your servers have been up and online for, and can tell you when they go offline.

 The way that this ping tool works is by tracking the states of connection with ICMP requests, and as such offers a network level of analysis.

 Summary information is available for every monitored host on your network that is connected to the application, offering you a deeper insight into the state of your network.

 Reports and alerts are also part of the application, which means that you can find out when a system goes offline immediately, even if you are not near your workstation at the time.

 Pricing: Single copies are $99 USD, and unlimited licensing costs just $245 USD

 A ping utility is especially useful for this purpose, as it keeps a constant stream of ping requests going to your important network devices.

 Using a ping monitoring application to keep track of how things are running is also very efficient on your overall network capacity, which means that you can keep the services running indefinitely without affecting the performance of your network or internet connection.